What is Collaborative Divorce?

 - Sale or possession of the marital home

 Instead of “taking positions” and “drawing lines in the sand,” parties and their collaborative attorneys learn to engage in constructive and respectful dialogue about their and their children’s best interests.

-For couples who want to keep things civil as they divorce—and model respect and cooperation for their children despite the necessity of a painful transition—collaborative divorce might be a better alternative to litigation.
-Our attorneys are trained in collaborative practice, and have been privileged to help North Carolina separating couples and estranged parents achieve lasting and amicable settlements.Tell Us About Your Case
+For couples who want to keep things civil as they divorce—and model respect and cooperation for their children despite the painful transition—collaborative divorce might be a better alternative to litigation.
+Our attorneys are trained in collaborative practice and have been privileged to help separating couples and estranged parents achieve lasting and amicable settlements.Tell Us About Your Case